Everything You Need To Know About Marijuana Measurements

 First off, you will need some seeds.
 You could go the bag seed route and plant seeds that you find in your herb.
 These seeds are free, but you are taking a big risk as you do not know if they will even be viable.
 Even if you can get a bag seed to grow, you have no guarantee it’s female, which means you’ll have wasted time and a ton of cash on plants that won’t even produce a smokable gram of weed.
 This is why we recommend going to a seed bank, which will cost you around $80-$100 for a pack of 5.

 Once you have your seeds, you will need your medium.
 If you’re a beginner, we strongly suggest sticking with soil and leaving the hydroponics to those with experience.
-Good soil (not Miracle-Gro!) is as easy as purchasing our Superb Soil (included in our Complete Kit), or you could pay as much as $75.
+Good soil (not Miracle-Gro!) is as easy as purchasing our Superb Soil (included in every one of our grow kits), or you could pay as much as $75.
 Next, you will need something to grow your plants in.
 A set of 5-gallon planters will cost around $80-$100.

 Now that your seedlings are growing into plants, you will need nutrients and fertilizer to help them thrive.
 Quality nutrients will cost you around $50.
 If you are growing indoors, you will also need lighting.
 Depending on the type of lights you are using, this can cost you anywhere from one to several hundred dollars.
 You will also need equipment for monitoring and controlling the temperature and humidity in your grow room.
 Good fans will cost upwards of $80.
 Thermometers and humidity monitors will cost you around $50 for quality.
 Lastly, there is the grow tent, which can cost anywhere from $100-150.
 It can get quite expensive, but the more you grow, the more you break even or even *gasp* profit!